-accordance with the Adaptation Fund guidance on impact classification due to the presence of MAR interventions, which will be co-developed and implemented under Component 3 of the project with the pilot communities: these interventions fall under the definition of unidentified sub-projects (USPs).
-Annex V of this document provides a
+accordance with the Adaptation Fund guidance on impact classification due to the presence of MAR interventions, which will be co-developed and implemented under Component 3 of the project with the pilot communities: these interventions fall under the definition of unidentified sub-projects (USPs)-in

-38 MAR and complementary adaptation measures will be subject to country-specific legislation.
-39 While the screening processes did not identify any ways in which the project design or activities would potentially reproduce discriminations against women, there was a consensus among experts consulted that the project should take pro-active steps to encourage women's participation in all project activities; hence, this element will be managed for compliance.
+MAR and complementary adaptation measures will be subject to country-specific legislation, 31 While the screening processes did not identify any ways in which the project design or activities would potentially reproduce discriminations against women, there was a consensus among experts consulted that the project should take pro-active steps to encourage women's participation in all project activities; hence, this element will be managed for compliance.

-description of the nature of the proposed sub-projects, which will be designed, screened, permitted, and implemented on a site-specific basis.
+Component 3 of the project.
+Annex V of this document provides a description of the nature of the proposed sub-projects, which will be designed, screened, permitted, and implemented on a site-specific basis.